twitter/effectivescala/effectivescala.md

 ### Futures

-Use Futures[^futures] to manage concurrency.
-They decouple concurrent operations from resource management: for example, [Finagle] multiplexes concurrent operations onto few threads in an efficient manner.
+Use Futures to manage concurrency.
+They decouple concurrent operations from resource management: for example, [Finagle][Finagle] multiplexes concurrent operations onto few threads in an efficient manner.
 Scala has lightweight closure literal syntax, so Futures introduce little syntactic overhead, and they become second nature to